pvillega/greenscreen-sample/README.md

 App starts by default on port `8080`, and it's accessible via `http://127.0.0.1:8080/greenscreen/<path>`

+## QandA

+The questionnaire part is inspired by code of Channing Walton's project [Qanda](https://github.com/channingwalton/qanda).
+We used the Shapeless implementation as reference.

 ## Sbt plugins

 Some relevant plugins.
 Please check `plugins.sbt` for a comprehensive list along links to their websites.